Who Pays for the Title Insurance?

 This is another aspect of title insurance that depends on the state.
 Fortunately, you only need to reference your state’s Department of Insurance for information about any regulations that may apply to the cost of title insurance.

 No matter what the regulations say in your state, the cost of title insurance will be a percentage of the home’s price.
-For most houses, then, this will work out to be somewhere between $1,000 and $2,000 per policy.
+For most houses, then, this will work out to be somewhere between $1,200 and $2,500 for the title insurance premiums.
 You can usually save money if you buy both policies from the same company, too.

 Finally, how much coverage you receive from a title insurance policy will depend on how much you want to spend.
 This is why buyers need to be careful about letting the seller handle this step.
 It might sound great to dodge the cost, but it could come at the price of a lackluster policy.
 So, buyers would be wise to stipulate what the insurance has to cover.